 Employment Outlook and Salary Information

-The U.S. Bureau of Labor Statistics (BLS) expects the employment rate for nuclear medicine technologists to grow 20% between 2012 and 2022 (www.bls.gov), which is about as fast as average.
-The median annual salary for this profession was $72,100 as of May 2014.
-The highest-paid nuclear medicine technologists earned upwards of $96,570, while the lowest-paid made $52,080 or lower.
+The U.S. Bureau of Labor Statistics (BLS) expects the employment rate for nuclear medicine technologists to grow 2% between 2014 and 2024 (www.bls.gov), which is slower than average.
+The median annual salary for this profession was $73,360 as of May 2015.
+In 2014 there were 20,700 nuclear medicine technologists working in the U.S.

 Continuing Education and Certification

 Certification in this field is not mandatory, but the BLS notes that it is now the industry standard for entry-level nuclear medicine technologists.
-Each state has its own certification requirements and those pursuing this certification should consult the state medical board for the state in which they plan to work.
+Each state has its own certification requirements and those pursuing this certification should consult their state medical board.
 The Nuclear Medicine Technology Certification Board (NMTCB) and the American Registry of Radiologic Technologists (ARRT) both offer certification for nuclear medicine technologists.